kinten108101/boki/README.md

 If you're using an LSP and wish to have linting (e.g. lsp-typescript).

-Install development NPM packages. `yarn` is preferred.
+Install the development NPM packages in this project:

 ```sh
 yarn install
 ```

 These packages are type declarations for the GTK and Adwaita libraries.
-Now you should have wokring type linting in your IDE.
+Now you should have working type linting in your IDE.